 ► For Kids: This can be a really fun experience for your kids if they love pirates, and campy entertainment.

-Have you been to Pirate’s Dinner Adventure?
+Has your family been to Pirate’s Dinner Adventure?
 Or what about Medieval Times?
 Let us know your opinions in the comments!

 ► Nap Version: Pirate’s Dinner Adventure wasn’t a waste of money, but I was disappointed at the value.
 Bad food, and mediocre acting.
 If you go, definitely bring costumes or some paraphernalia to feel like you are part of the theme.
 We were pirates for last Halloween, and my kids kept reminding me we should have brought our costumes.
 If you do bring paraphernalia, you could easily get away without buying the bandannas though you may still want a flag for the kids.
 Lastly, don’t go early; you’ll be fine if you show up about a half hour before the actual show time.